 Human sperm.
 Coloured Scanning Electron Micrograph (SEM) of mature human sperm (also called spermatozoa).
 Sperm are the motile male sex cells produced in the testis.
-Each sperm is about 65 micrometers long and broadly divided into head (pink), neck and tail (blue) regions.
+Each sperm is about 65 micrometers long and broadly divided into head (orange), neck and tail (yellow) regions.
 A pear- shaped head contains the nucleus and genetic material of the male needed to fertilize the female egg (ovum).
 The head is joined to the tail by a short neck.
 The sperm's tail enables it to swim by whiplash movements, an action that propels it to reach the ovum.
 Magnification: x2000 at 6x7cm size.

 Model release not required.
 Property release not required.